NanoComp/meep/doc/docs/C++_Developer_Information.md

 ├── simulation.py
 └── source.py
 ```
-Fow now, the Python `MPB` interface is also included in the `meep` package.
+The Python MPB interface is also included in the `meep` package.
 It's constructed in the same manner as the `meep` package.
 The low-level interface is in `meep/mpb/__init__.py` and `meep/mpb/_mpb.so`, and the high-level interface is in `solver.py`.
 Here is a view of the complete package.
 ```bash
 meep
 ├── mpb